YektaDev/Yeka/yeka-email-html/README.md

 # Yeka Email HTML

-A set of utilities for easily generating HTML email content in Kotlin (JVM & Android).
+A set of utilities for easily generating HTML email content in Kotlin Multiplatform.